Categories: cabinets

 Types of Cabinet Stains

-cabinet refacing expert in Beverly Hills, CA, will tell you there are three main types of cabinet stains available:
+cabinet expert in Beverly Hills, CA, will tell you there are three main types of cabinet stains available:

 • Water-based stains